usnistgov/ndn-dpdk/iface/ethface/README.md

 * *vlan* (optional) is an VLAN ID in the range 0x001-0xFFF.
 * *port* (optional) is the port name as presented by DPDK.
   If omitted, *local* is used to search for a suitable port; if specified, this takes priority over *local*.
+* *portConfig* (optional) contains configuration for **Port** creation, considered on the first face on a port.
+  See **PortConfig** type for details.

 **Port** type organizes faces on the same DPDK ethdev.
-Each port can have zero or one face with multicast remote address, and zero or more faces with unicast remote addresses.
+Each port can have zero or one Ethernet face with multicast remote address, and zero or more Ethernet faces with unicast remote addresses.
 Faces on the same port can be created and destroyed individually.

 ## Receive Path